◷ Reading Time: 5 minutes

 Terms are a fundamental part of your business language – they have a Domain (type) and an Expression associated with them.
 Once the terms are defined within the business glossary they can be used throughout the following rule documents:

 Business Terms for execution must have their expression defined.
-But for modeling purpose only, you can skip defining their expressions and leave that for later.
+But for modeling purposes only, you can skip defining their expressions and leave that for later.
 The Terms’ expression can be based on the rule or logic context.
-Context of a logic or rule document is defined by its input and output parameters.
+The context of a logic or rule document is defined by its input and output parameters.

 To add a new Business Glossary document,

 Document Types --> Business Concept --> Business Glossary

 Business Glossary Properties